Not Preparing For Updates

 Not Adapting the Design to Different Devices

-As mentioned previously, you need to have some flexibility and adaptability in your app design choices to effectively make use of Android devices’ varying screen sizes and specs.
+As mentioned previously, you need to have flexibility and adaptability in your app design choices to use Android devices’ varying screen sizes and specs effectively.
 It would help if you had different feature placements and UIs for phones with a 5-inch screen versus phones with a 6.5-inch screen, for example.

 Not Learning from Others